 Tests that can confirm a diagnosis include:

-Endoscopy - a long, narrow tube with a camera attached to the end is threaded down the patient's throat and into the stomach and duodenum.
+An endoscopy may also be used.
+This involves a long, narrow tube with a camera attached to the end is threaded down the patient's throat and into the stomach and duodenum.
 This is the best diagnostic test.

 If an ulcer is detected, the doctor may take a biopsy (a small sample of tissue) for examination under a microscope.
 A biopsy can test for H. pylori and look for evidence of cancer.
 The endoscopy may be repeated a few months later to determine whether the ulcer is healing.